Node.js

 true

-Denotes if config needs to be fetched from remote or not
+Denotes whether the configuration needs to be fetched from remote or not.

 TA_BLOCKING_CONFIG_REMOTE_CONFIG_ENDPOINT

-Denotes the agentmanager endpoint to connect to for config. eg: localhost:5441
+Denotes the agent endpoint to connect to for configuration.
+For example, localhost:5441.

 TA_BLOCKING_CONFIG_REMOTE_CONFIG_POLL_PERIOD_SECONDS